Search and Destroy Malicious Files

 You can search for specific files according to the file hash, the file full path, or a partial path using regex parameters from the Action Center or the Query Builder.
 After you find the file, you can quickly select it in the search results and destroy the file by hash or by path.
 You can also destroy a file from the Action Center, without performing a search, if you know the path or hash.
 When you destroy a file by hash, all the file instances on the endpoint are removed.

-The Cortex XDR agent does not include the following information in the local files inventory:
+XDRagent does not include the following information in the local files inventory.

 - If the Agent Settings Profile on the endpoint is configured to monitor common file types only, then the local files inventory includes information about these file types only.
 You cannot search or destroy file types that are not included in the list of common file types.